 Dubai has published two more massive road projects to provide easy access to International City and the Bluewaters Island, a new tourist attraction off the cost of Jumeirah Beach Residence (JBR).

 The projects which will cost Dh700 million have been approved by the Vice President and Prime Minister of the UAE and Ruler of Dubai, His Highness Sheikh Mohammad Bin Rashid Al Maktoum.

 According to the Dubai Roads and Transport Authority, one of the road projects is the Entrance Project for the Bluewaters Island and the second road project is to provide additional access to International City.
-The RTA will grant the project construction contract in the second quarter of the year that will cost around Dh500 million.
+The said government institution will grant the contract of project construction in the 2nd qtr of the year that will cost around Dh500 million.

-The new bridge and service roads will guarantee free traffic movement to approach the Bluewaters Island featuring an array of spectacular waterfronts.
+The new bridge and service roads will guarantee free traffic movement to approach the Bluewaters Island that features a variety of spectacular waterfronts.

-The Island includes the Dubai Eye – set to be the world’s largest Ferris Wheel.
-The Island will also host retail, residential, tourist and recreational amenities additionally to a 5-star hotel, a various cast of residential preferences, and an open market surrounded by a walk fitted with outdoor dining outlets.
+The Island includes the Dubai Eye – set to be the largest Ferris Wheel in the world.
+The Island will also host residential, retail, tourist and recreational amenities additionally to a 5-star hotel, a various cast of residential preferences, and an open market surrounded by a walk fitted with outdoor dining outlets.

 The project also includes expanding the existing entry point to International City off Al Aweer Road by adding an extra lane to accommodate traffic volumes without impacting traffic movement.
-This also includes transforming the existing traffic signal on Al Manama Road into a flyover allowing free turns in all directions.
+This also includes converting the current traffic signal on Al Manama Road into a flyover to allow free turns in all directions.